Suddenly feeling 'fluey'? Emotional and teary? And you have a hot sore breast?

 - Drink plenty of fluids – fever and infection will increase your need for fluids.

-- After breastfeeds, make sure your breast is drained and feels soft.
-If you need to, hand express or pump.
+- After breastfeeds, make sure your breast feels soft.
+If you need to, gently hand express for comfort to relieve pressure from over full breasts.

 - Many women find ultrasound treatment by a women's health physiotherapist helps relieve blocked ducts and mastitis symptoms very quickly.